freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/index.md

 That design keeps the package from depending on HDRP, while still letting an HDRP-based player reconstruct the authored look closely.

 For more details about how VPE's material abstraction, what glTF covers, what VPE adds, and what a renderer must implement, see [this page](materials.md).

+## Shader Variants

+The renderer-agnostic package describes material *intent*; the player turns that intent into real materials at runtime.
+Under HDRP this means runtime-built materials whose shader variants the editor compiles on demand but a standalone build strips — so a player must ship a captured shader variant collection.
+For why that is and how to keep it current as you add tables, see [Shader Variants](shader-variants.md).